 Links are documented in the Links section of the Programming Guide, and in the NetLogo Dictionary entries for the link primitives.
 See the Networks section of the Models Library for example models that use links.
 There are also some link-based Code Examples.

-Commands and reporters that contain the word "links" (like
+directed-link-breed.
+Commands and reporters that contain the word “links”

 ask turtle 0 [ __remove-links-with link-neighbors ]